csteach424/csteach424.github.io/weekly_assignment.md

 * Please add updates on your group's project development to the course's Trello group,
   * [Week 9 - DEV Week prep](https://trello.com/b/sLxEUvOD/week-9-dev-week-prep)

+**n.b.** I will post further details to the course's Slack group on the specifics of *online* presentations.

 Any questions, please let me know.

 Enjoy your week.